-The Interface to the HD3070[®] Auto Gas console is made through of Single Ended and BCD (Binary Coded Decimal) inputs.
+The Interface to the HD3070[®] Auto Gas console is made through use of Single Ended and BCD (Binary Coded Decimal) inputs.
 The BCD style of interface allows for exact settings by use of multiple inputs being active at any time.
 The active BCD input values are summed together to obtain the exact set point.

 These I/O points are wired in the same fashion as our other Single Ended I/O points.
-The following I/O points are supplied for use of the HD3070[®] Auto Gas Console
+The following I/O points are supplied for use with the $HD3070^{\circ}$ Auto Gas Console